seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 That has he knows not what.
 Nature, what things there are
 Most abject in regard and dear in use!
 What things again most dear in the esteem
 And poor in worth!
-Now shall we see to-morrow–
+Now shall we see to-morrow--
-An act that very chance doth throw upon him–
+An act that very chance doth throw upon him--
-Ajax renown’d.
+Ajax renown'd.
 O heavens, what some men do,
 While some men leave to do!
-How some men creep in skittish fortune’s hall,
+How some men creep in skittish fortune's hall,
 Whiles others play the idiots in her eyes!
-How one man eats into another’s pride,
+How one man eats into another's pride,
 While pride is fasting in his wantonness!
-To see these Grecian lords!–why, even already
+To see these Grecian lords!--why, even already
 They clap the lubber Ajax on the shoulder,
-As if his foot were on brave Hector’s breast
+As if his foot were on brave Hector's breast
 And great Troy shrieking.

 **ACHILLES**
-I do believe it; for they pass’d by me
+I do believe it; for they pass'd by me
 As misers do by beggars, neither gave to me
 Good word nor look: what, are my deeds forgot?